-The COHO XC uses a wonderfully simple hitch mechanism.
+The No products found. uses a wonderfully simple hitch mechanism.
 At the edges of the replacement axle are two spherical knobs that seat into matching cups on the trailer’s yoke.
 The curved nature of the knobs allows a spring-loaded capture/release catch to lock the ball into the cup.
 In the center-top of the yoke’s handle is a lever that operates the catch mechanism.
 Because the lever and handle are integrated, it is both easy and fast to release the COHO XC from the axel and move it where you want.
 Unlike other designs that requires individual-side axle release and small-part manipulation (and risk of part loss), the COHO XC truly is a fine piece of high-speed-low-drag bug out kit.

 Furthering the low-drag theme is the essentially tool-free design of the COHO XC.
 The yoke is attached to the frame with a long quick-release skewer, and the over-sized rear fender mounts into frame tubes and is secured with cotter pins.
 As expected, the single wheel is locked into the fork with a traditional axle quick release skewer.